 All cannabis products stay in your system for a brief period of time depending on the amount and frequency you use cannabis.
 THC is the active ingredient in marijuana.
 People typically test negative after 4 weeks, but 6 weeks is a good buffer.

 The medical exam for life insurance includes a drug test.
 The most common test for the existence of THC is known as the Enzyme Multiplied Immunoassay Technique Test for Marijuana.

 What happens if I lie on my life insurance application?

-The first thing we would advise here at Marijuana Life Insurance is that you never lie about consuming cannabis.
+The first thing we would advise here at MJ Life Insurance is that you never lie about consuming cannabis.
 You should always be completely honest about your usage.
 Otherwise, the company may decline your application if you lie about using cannabis and the urine test comes back positive.

 Keep in mind that every life insurance policy comes with a 2 year contestability period.
 This means that if you to lie about using marijuana then die within the first 2 years of the policy, the life insurance company could legally decline the payout.

 The second thing you should know is that it is best to avoid using marijuana for as long as possible to get a negative result for THC when you take the exam.

 If your test comes back positive, many companies will assign you smoker rates.
 Several studies indicate a higher risk of lung cancer with marijuana.
 Of course there are other studies that contradict this.
 Either way, insurance companies base their rates on the worse scenario.
 Smokers’ rates for a premium can cost as much as 3 times more than what a non-smoker would pay for a life insurance premium.